 The US dollar broadly strengthened against a number of developed and emerging market currencies during the month, with some notable exceptions.
-Positions in northern European currencies (the Norwegian krone and Swedish krona) detracted from absolute Target fund results, as did currency positions in Latin America (the Argentine peso) and Asia ex Japan (the Indonesian rupiah).
-The Target Fund's position in the Swiss franc also detracted from absolute performance.
+Currency positions in Latin America (the Argentine peso, Colombian peso and Mexican peso) and Asia ex Japan (the Indonesian rupiah) detracted from absolute Target Fund performance.

-The Target Fund's net-negative positions in the euro and the Australian dollar contributed to absolute results, as did its net-positive position in the Japanese yen.
+The Target Fund's net-negative position in the Australian dollar contributed to absolute results, as did its net-positive position in the Japanese yen.
 The negative exposure to the Australian dollar is intended to hedge against broad-based beta risks in emerging markets, as the currency shares emerging market risk factors, including linkages to China's economy and commodity markets.
 The Fund Manager also continued to maintain a net-positive position in the Japanese yen for its fundamental value and perceived safe-haven characteristics, given Japan's strong external balances.